Foxy (Merrie Melodies)

 Foxy is an animated cartoon character featured in the first three animated shorts in the Merrie Melodies series, all distributed by Warner Bros. in 1931.
 He was the creation of animator Rudolf Ising, who had worked for Walt Disney in the 1920s.
+The character is notable for his resemblance to Mickey Mouse, a similar character created by Disney in 1928.